AIForces/AIForcesAPI/docs/source/return_objects.rst

    ============= ======== ======================================================
    Field         Format   Description
    ============= ======== ======================================================
-   id            integer  Submission ID user          string   Username of the person, who made the submission contest       string   Contest the submission is attached to. access        string   Submission access modifier.
-Either ``private``, ``public`` and ``protected``. problem       string   Problem, which solution is presented name          string   Short name (may be given by the user to identify submissions in a quick way) source_file   string   URL, which can be used to download the source.
-Read Media docs. lang          string   Identifier of the programming language.
+   name          string   Short name (may be given by the user to identify submissions in a quick way) user          string   Username of the person, who made the submission contest       string   Contest the submission is attached to. access        string   Submission access modifier.
+Either ``private``, ``public`` and ``protected``. problem       string   Problem, which solution is presented source_file   string   URL, which can be used to download the source.
+Read :ref:`media-api-label`. lang          string   Identifier of the programming language.
 Read the corresponding documentation submitted_at  string   Submission time (ISO 8601 format) pretest       list     List of challenge ids - submission pretests.